shashankg7/shashankg7.github.io/index.md

 ## 2024

+* [July 2024] I will be joining Meta AI, New York as a research scientist intern for the summer, working on multimodal foundational models.
 * [July 2024] Full paper on "Optimal Baseline Corrections for Off-policy Contextual Bandits" accepted at RecSys 2024.
 * [July 2024] Full paper on "Practical and Robust Safety Guarantees for Advanced Counterfactual Learning to Rank" accepted at CIKM 2024.
 * [May 2024] PC member for ICML 2024, ICLR 2024, SIGIR 2024, RecSys 2024, and ICTIR 2024.
 * [May 2024] Arxiv preprint of our work on "Optimal Baseline Corrections for Off-policy Contextual Bandits" is available online [here](https://arxiv.org/abs/2405.05736).
 * [March 2024] Slidedeck from the WSDM tutorial on recent advancements in unbiased LTR is available [here](https://sites.google.com/view/wsdm-2024-tutorial-ultr/).
 * [March 2024] I will be co-presenting a tutorial on recent advancements in unbiased LTR at the [WSDM 2024](https://sites.google.com/view/wsdm-2024-tutorial-ultr/) conference.
-* [Feb 2024] I will be joining Meta AI, New York as a research scientist intern for the summer, working on image understanding for content-based recommender system.

 ## 2023